 I had been at the roundabout for only five minutes when a minibus came down the gently inclined hill from modern Pertek.
 I flagged down the minibus and was told it was going to Hozat.
 Perfection.

 We arrived in Hozat, a small town on a gently inclined shelf above the valley the road has ascended.
-With mountains around it no one can fault its attractive surroundings, but Hozat itself is overwhelmingly modern and virtually indistinguishable from a thousand towns in Turkey of similar size.
+With mountains around it no one can fault its attractive surroundings, but Hozat itself is overwhelmingly modern and virtually indistinguishable from a thousand Turkish towns of similar size.

 At times the road ascended to a considerable height and the views were outstanding.
 After driving perhaps 7 kilometres we took a left and ascended into a very small settlement on an exposed hillside.
 The minibus drew to a halt outside an old stone house with a flat roof with rooms arranged on only one storey.
 We had arrived at the house of the friends the Alevi couple wanted to see.
 Their male friend, a tall and hyperactive individual aged about forty, lived with his partner aged about thirty-two.
 The couple were unmarried, which is most unusual in Turkey, even in urban centres such as Istanbul, Ankara, Izmir and Bursa which think of themselves as being very liberal and progressive.